yacineMahdid/Heart-Disease-UCI/README.md

 What we actually care about is `cp`(chest pain) with value from 0 (no symptom) to 4.

 The dataset is also a bit messy, we should use instead the dataset in [the UCI portal](https://archive.ics.uci.edu/ml/datasets/heart+Disease).

+There are a few typos in the documentation of the dataset.
+It's not problematic in itself, but this flag me that the author of that Kaggle dataset might be a bit sloppy.
+This coupled with the rant from [this thread](https://www.kaggle.com/ronitf/heart-disease-uci/discussion/105877) show that they might have over-pre-processed the dataset without properly documenting their bias.

+They really messed up the description, it's not even correct how they are labelling the target variable jfc.
+I reported this dataset so that they can fix the description.
+I'm trusting the guy that made the thread above however (he has ~80 upvotes), I should however check the whole thing myself with the real dataset.

+my god the dataset is a dumpster fire, I need to thread carefully with the interpretation. wtf is that.
+Not even sure it's worthwhile to continue with the Kaggle dataset -_-.

+I should maybe read the paper with which this dataset comes from, if there is any, or the one from one of the many paper that are based upon this dataset.